AtomicSponge/comment_updater/README.md

 - __$WEBSITE__ - Set with __settings['website']__
 - __$CURRENT_FILENAME__ - The name of the file being edited.

-## Optional Options
+## Optional Settings

-The following optional options can also be set:
+The following additional options can also be set:
 - __settings['verbose']__ - Show additional output.
 - __settings['nologging']__ - Disable logging.